spoerri/YekkyOhneLekky/README.md

 ## todo

 1. actually play the sound - AlarmKit issue?
-2. reschedule (alarmUpdates) when app not running - AlarmKit issue?
+2. warn to start the app within the year
 3. test two alarms for the same time - yom tov shechalios beshabbes - causes freakout with alarmupdates?
 4. actually play the alarm three times
 5. icon
 6. "about" window
+7. tip jar?